introduccion-a-los-programas-cad-para-impresion-3d

 impresion-3d-introduccion-cad-arbol

-In this way, we can comfortably visualize the steps that the design has undergone and their dependencies.
-This allows us to modify operations, return to previous states, or even temporarily deactivate an operation.
+This way, we can comfortably visualize the steps the design has undergone and their dependencies.
+Thus we can modify operations, return to previous states, or even temporarily deactivate an operation.

 Variables and Parameters

-The other related and common feature in CAD programs is the ability to define variables and parameters in the parts.
+The other related and common feature in CAD programs is the possibility to define variables and parameters in parts.

-For example, in a part, instead of creating a 100 mm long part, we can define a variable L, and use this value as if it were a numerical value.
+For example, in a part, instead of creating a part with a length of 100 mm, we can define a variable L, and use this value as if it were a numerical value.

 impresion-3d-introduccion-cad-parametrico

-At any time, we can modify the value of this variable and the entire design will change accordingly.
+At any time, we can modify the value of this variable and the entire design will be modified accordingly.

 impresion-3d-introduccion-cad-formulas